 The remuneration policy for NEDs seeks to deliver market competitive fees to attract and retain talented, qualified directors, preserve independence, and align director and shareholder interests.
 The Board policy is to remunerate NEDs at market rates for comparable companies for time, commitment and responsibilities.
 The Board determines payments to the NEDs and reviews their remuneration annually, based on market practice, duties and accountability.
 Fees are paid for service on the Board and for membership and/or chairing of the Audit and Risk, and Remuneration, People and Culture Committee.
-No additional fees are paid for serving on Committees.
+No additional fees are paid for membership of the Nomination Committee and the Board chair receives no additional fees for serving on Committees.